Child Protection & Safeguarding Policy

 The Chair of the Management Committee has overall responsibility for Child Protection in the work of the JACT Greek Summer School.

-During each year’s course, the Safeguarding Lead is the Director, with Cathy Bothwell, the Course Secretary as deputy Designated Person.
+During each year’s course, the Safeguarding Lead is the Director, with the At-Course Secretary as deputy Designated Person.

 These people are responsible for ensuring that Child Protection is prioritised and that all staff and students are aware of the procedures that are in place to maintain the safety of all students during the course.